microsoft/MCW-Securing-Azure-IoT-solutions/Whiteboard design session/WDS student guide - Securing the IoT end-to-end.md

 2. How will you secure the IoT Devices?

+3. How will you monitor and audit device access?

+4. How will you monitor and audit Azure resource changes?

+5. How will you create custom alerts and execute remediation and investigation activities on detection?

+6. What tools would you setup to surface audit and compliance reporting to IT Executives?

 *Azure Security*

 Describe how you will utilize Azure security features to secure the various resources such as the following: